 - Far mode: for scanning objects up to 170 mm in diameter and 170 mm in height.

 The SOL boasts an accuracy of around 0.1 mm, extremely good for the price range.
-You scan objects with their included SOL 3D software, and can then easily export your scans as OBJ or STL files to then import into a 3D slicer.
+You scan objects with their included SOL 3D software, and can then easily export your scans as OBJ or STL files and import them into a 3D slicer for 3D printing.